Angiekwok/Angie_K/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
-I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+I am __Angie Kwok__, I have over 3 years of experience working in the external audit industry.
+Currently, I have taken on data analytics course, where I am able to learn about the building of dashboards and delivering key insights which make work more efficient and effective!
+I'm deeply passionate about integrating accounting and technology and simplifying the business processes.

 <!-- Add link to the sections -->